ondat/documentation/docs/concepts/encryption.md

 > 💡 This feature is available in release `v2.4.0` or greater.

+> 💡 End users can also leverage [Trousseau](https://www.ondat.io/trousseau) with Ondat's volume encryption feature.
+Trousseau is an open source KMS plugin project that based on Kubernetes KMS provider design.
+The project allows users to store and access your secrets the Kubernetes native way with any external KMS.
+Trousseau's repository can be located on [GitHub](https://github.com/ondat/trousseau).

 ### Data Encryption

 Ondat supports [data encryption-at-rest](https://en.wikipedia.org/wiki/Data_at_rest) and [data encryption-in-transit](https://en.wikipedia.org/wiki/Data_in_transit).